eudoxia0/crane/docs/manual.md

     for subclasses to inherit, and don't compile to actual SQL tables.

 `:deferredp`
   ~ Deferred classes are only built on demand by calling `crane:build`.
+Default:
+    False.

 # Creating, Saving, and Deleting Objects